 Nurses and other health care workers are the second most likely to be injured on the job.
 The BLS reported injuries for 6.5 out of 100 people in this industry, which was a total of around 165,000 people.
 Another statistical point to this industry is that state- or government-run facility employees were nearly twice as likely to be injured at work than employees of private facilities, with 11.7 injuries per 100 state or government workers.

 The BLS defines couriers and messengers as people who pick up and deliver items within a business or directly to other businesses, traveling by “foot, bicycle, motorcycle, automobile, or public conveyance.”
 Within this employee group, there were 6.4 injuries per 100 workers reported in 2015, for a total of nearly 30,000 injuries.

 Manufacturers working with wood in 2015 saw injury rates of 5.9 injuries per 100 workers, or nearly 6 percent.
 According to the BLS, this category of jobs includes any business that involves sawing, planing, shaping, assembling, and laminating wood products that start from logs.

 5. Air Transportation

 The fifth riskiest industry in the United States is air transportation, which is defined as including both airplane and helicopter flights.
 Workers in this industry include pilots, cargo and freight agents, and mechanics.
 These employees were injured at a rate of 5.8 per 100 workers in 2015.

-For people who are injured on the job, federal programs such as social security disability, as well as disability law, can help to recover lost income and provide compensation in the event that you are no longer able to work.
-If you work in these high-risk industry, it may be a good idea to familiarize yourself with social security and disability law, and potentially discuss your options with an attorney if you are injured on the job.
+For people who are injured on the job, federal programs such as Social Security disability, as well as disability law, can help to recover lost income and provide compensation in the event that you are no longer able to work.
+If you work in these high-risk industries, it may be a good idea to familiarize yourself with social security and disability law, and potentially discuss your options with an attorney if you are injured on the job.